 Getting involved in your child’s school activities is an excellent way to further develop a bond with your child.
-Getting involved also helps your child to see that you are interested in their activities and will likely foster a higher academic success rate.
+Getting involved also helps your child to see that you’re interested in their life, which will likely foster a higher academic success rate.

-Most schools still carry on the tradition of establishing a Parent-Teacher Association (PTA).
-The purpose of the PTA is to hold regular meetings to determine which policies are working for the school and also to implement new programs and/or field trips.
+Most schools still carry on the tradition of holding regular Parent-Teacher Association (PTA) meetings.
+The purpose of the PTA is to determine which policies are working for the school and also to implement new programs and field trips.

 Volunteering to go on field trips is a great way to become involved in your children’s academic lives.
-Field trips are usually designed to teach children lessons in correspondence to their education.
-If you can arrange it, either by taking a day off of work or shelving other obligations, being there with your child to experience the field trip first-hand can be a rewarding experience.
+Field trips are usually designed to teach children lessons congruent to their education.
+If you can arrange it, by either taking a day off of work or shelving other obligations, being there with your child to experience the field trip firsthand can be a rewarding experience.

-If it is not possible for you to attend, try to arrange for another family member such as your spouse, aunts and uncles or grandparents to attend.
-This way your child will be able to share in the experience at the moment and this will be a great experience for you both.
+If it’s not possible for you to attend, try to arrange for another family member such as your partner or a grandparent to go.

-Other than joining the PTA, you can establish a regular school presence by volunteering to come in and read to the class, if such policy allows.
-Otherwise, having a hands-on approach to holiday parties can be a great way to establish presence as well.
+Other than joining the PTA, you can establish a regular school presence by volunteering to come in and read to the class, if possible.
+Otherwise, having a hands-on approach with holiday parties can be a great way to establish your presence as well.

-If you are crafty, you can help design the decorations and invitations for children to bring home to share with their family members.
+If you’re crafty, help design the decorations and invitations that the kids can bring home to share with their family members.
 You can even volunteer to come in and teach children a particular craft that will be easy for them to do outside of school.
 This may also interest other parents in becoming more involved as well – a win-win situation.

-Schools tend to appreciate outside help, especially when the budgets may not allow for much legroom.
-So contact your child’s school today and see how you can get involved.
+Schools tend to appreciate outside help, especially when the budget may not allow for much legroom to pay for this help.
+Contact your child’s school today and see how you can get involved.
 Your child will thank you.